-This article explores the reasons why ‘Relationships’ is one of nine key learning priorities in the proposed MAC life-based learning programme for 5- to 11-year-olds.
+This article explores the reasons why ‘Relationships’ is one of nine key learning priorities in the proposed MAC life-based learning programme for 5- to 11-year-old children.

 Young children experience their world as an environment of relationships, and these relationships affect virtually all aspects of their development – intellectual, social, emotional, physical, behavioral, and moral.National Scientific Council on the Developing Child: Young children develop in an

 Relationships matter.
 Good quality relationships with partners, families, friends and wider social networks provide meaning to our lives and are central to our identity.
 But they also hold the keys to our health and wellbeing; to our ability to engage in and progress in education and at work, to our long term life chances and to instilling resilience in individuals.
 They are also the cornerstone of a thriving economy and society.Relate: What’s love got to do with it: 14 ideas for putting relationships at the heart of policy [Forward: page 4]

 Children and adults are experiencing major problems in their relationships, problems which underline the need to focus more on children learning the attitudes and skills required to create and sustain positive relationships.

 There are many ways in which children — up to the age of eighteen — suffer abuse.
 These are identified by the NSPCC.

 Types of abuse: Bullying and cyberbullying; child sexual exploitation; trafficking; domestic abuse; emotional abuse; female genital mutilation; grooming; neglect; online abuse; physical abuse; sexual abuse.

 One organisation estimates 3 million cases of child abuse a year: